mstksg/inCode/copy/entries/machines-3.md

 ~~~

 An `Auto` with a type like this says, "I cannot perform any effects during
-stepping" --- and we know that `summer` definitely does not.
+stepping" --- and we know that `summer` definitely does not.  `summer` is
+statically guaranteed not to affect any state or IO, and it's reflected in its
+type.

 The takeaway?
 You don't even have to mungle around multiple types to make
 this strategy work --- just make all your `Auto`s from the start using these
 smart constructors, and they all compose together!
+One type from the start
+--- we just expose different constructors to expose the different "subtypes of
+power" we want to offer.

 Now it's all just to chose your "greatest common denominator".
-If you know
+If you don't
-that your `Auto`s never inhibit for example, you can write the same `aCons`
-smart constructor for `AutoM`, as well.
+want inhibition-based semantics, just only use `AutoM`, for example!

+By the way, here's a "smart constructor" for `AutoM`.

 ~~~haskell
 !!!machines/Auto3.hs "aCons ::"